MichaelBrz/IXD_IOE_Project3/index.md

 ## Prototype 1.0

-The images below are 3D renders of our prototype made directly in TouchDesigner.
+The images below are from a real time 3D rendering of our prototype made directly in TouchDesigner.

 ![ImageOne](images/TDMovieOut.0.jpg)
 ![ImageTwo](images/TDMovieOut.1.jpg)